0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 Congratulations, you just ran your first workflow! 🎉

-There's a lot more you can do with workflows, but I can't cover all of it in this post for brevity's sake, go the
+There's a lot more you can do with workflows, but I can't cover all of it in this post for brevity's sake, go to the
 [official documentation](https://docs.github.com/en/actions/writing-workflows/about-workflows)
 to learn more about github action workflows.